A Local Reveals: The 10 Most Fun Things to Do in Downtown Plymouth Michigan [2024]

 Address: 884 Penniman Ave, Plymouth, MI 48170

-Easily one of the most overlooked attractions in downtown Plymouth is the Plymouth Historical Museum.
+Easily one of the most overlooked things to do in downtown Plymouth is the Plymouth Historical Museum.
 I myself didn't step inside this museum until after I first posted this article back in late 2022!

 Although the Plymouth Historical Museum has been around since the early 70's, the museum obtained an actual caboose from an old train company in late 2019 which visitors are allowed to walk inside!
 Due to the lockdowns happening shortly after, not many people are even aware the museum has this!